CristianoZitarosa/froggerClone/README.md

 ### Brief introduction

-In this game you have a Player and a few Enemies.
-The goal of the player is to reach the top, without colliding into any one of the enemies and without splash into the water.
+In this game you play as the Frog and your goal is to reach the top, without colliding any Car and without to splash into the water otherwise you lose 1 life and the Frog comes again to the initial position.
-The player can move left, right, up and down by the arrow keys.
-The enemies move in varying speeds on their portion of the scene.
+The Frog can move left, right, up and down by the arrow keys.

-Once the player collides with an enemy, the player looses 1 life and moves back to the start square.
-When the top is reached, 1 life and 50 points are added to the player.
-The game is won with 5 visits to the top, if so points are multiplied by lives saved.
+When the top is reached, 1 life and 50 points are added.
+The game is won with 5 visits to the top, and if won points are multiplied by lives saved.

-### Issue to fix

-When the frog jumps on water either from terrain or from a log does not loose 1 life.

 ### How to run this application